-You can apply to Engage PEI to serve as a volunteer member of one of about 70 provincial government agencies, boards or commissions (ABCs).
+All Islanders are encouraged to apply to Engage PEI to serve as a volunteer member for any ABC.
 It is a great opportunity to contribute to our Island community.
 It is also an important way to represent the public's interests to government.

 There are three types of ABCs: